circonus/docs/content/irondb/irondb/tags.md

 `and(__name:query_count,__activity:1569869100-1569870000)`

-If your query uses an unsupported tag character (see [Tag Support](/tags.md)) you must enclose the query in base64 notation:
+If your query uses an unsupported tag character you must enclose the query in base64
+notation:

 `and(b"...":b"...")`